M.S. in Mathematics

 The above requirements do not guarantee admission, which is competitive.
 Successful applications generally follow these recommendations:

 - Although GRE scores are not required for admission for students with a 3.0 undergraduate grade point average or better, we recommend that students complete and submit GRE general and subject exam scores to provide additional information for admission and funding decisions.

-- Students are required to take the GRE Mathematics Subject exam by the end of their first year of study if they have not done so in the admission process.
+- ** Due to Covid-19 this requirement is currently suspended at the direction of the DMS Department Chair.
+Students are required to take the GRE Mathematics Subject exam by the end of their first year of study if they have not done so in the admission process.
 This is intended as an assessment tool for the graduate program.
-The Department will pay (reimburse) current students for this exam.
-Failure to complete the GRE test during the first year will result in a loss of department funding, including teaching assistantships.

 - Foreign applicants for whom English is a second language will need to complete and submit a TOEFL score of at least 550 (paper score), 79 (Internet score), or 230 (computer score).
 Applicants seeking a teaching assistantship will need a (paper) score of at least 600.
 The department gives preference to foreign applicants who also submit results of the Test of Spoken English (TSE); *

 - Applicants must have completed at least a bachelors degree in mathematics or a closely related field from an accredited institution.

 - Transcripts should include a background in mathematics courses requiring proofs.
 Specifically, we expect coursework for the undergraduate degree to include the completion of the following courses or their equivalent with a grade of B or better: **